PearsonReese/mission-groomsmen/ANALYTICS_EVENTS.md

 - **Data**: `{ userName }`
 - **Location**: Mission choice handling

+### Bridesmaids
+- Bridesmaids follow the same event lifecycle as groomsmen with the same analytics events.
+Their detection and authorization are handled via last-name matching against `bridesmaidNames` and produce role-specific briefings and responses.

 ### `invalid_mission_response`
 - **Triggered**: When a user provides invalid response to mission choice
 - **Data**: `{ userName, response }`